dreammall-earth/dreammall.earth/README.md

 To be able to build this project you need `nodejs`, `npm` and optional `docker`.

 The project sets up an apollo server.
 It uses `type-graphql`.

+The project is set up for a `mysql` database, which is expected to run.
+Copy the `.env.dist` file to `.env`.
+You can change the database connection in the `prisma/schema.prisma` file and your local `.env`.

 ## Commands